Cars

 you're seeing here.
 Chisholm's original and the duplicate sometimes

 appeared in the same races, just to keep fans on their toes.
-Thanks Les, and here following
+Bless him, Chick

 cars, and deduces that the "duplicate" is the # 409